Fellowships, Postgraduate Internships and Research Visits

 As a Visiting Scientist at CBSET, Mazen is involved in research related to neuroablation therapies.

 Josep Maria Balaguer is Biomechanical Engineer.
-Prior to joining CBSET he interned at the MIT/IMES Clinical Research Center where carried out his MS thesis focused on experimental and computational models for personalized diagnostic mapping of latent thrombotic responses (under the supervision of Kumaran Kolandaivelu, MD PhD).
+Prior to joining CBSET, Josep M. Balaguer received his Bs.C & M.Sc. in Mechanical Engineering from UPC (Spain) and had interned at the MIT/IMES Clinical Research Center where carried out his master thesis focused on experimental and computational models for personalized diagnostic mapping of latent thrombotic responses, under the supervision of Kumaran Kolandaivelu, MD PhD.

-As a CBSET Research Intern, Josep is applying computational modeling and image analysis methods for understanding local tissue anatomy and stent based drug delivery.
-Building on his prior internship at MIT, Josep is involved in a scaffold thrombosis research collaboration with Dr. Kolandaivelu.
+As a CBSET Research Intern, Josep applied computational modeling and image analysis methods for understanding local tissue anatomy and stent based drug delivery.
+Building on his prior internship at MIT, Josep was also involved in the scaffold thrombosis research collaboration with Dr. Kolandaivelu.
+His work at CBSET contributed to several abstracts and a manuscript.

 Prior to joining CBSET, Jordi received a BSc and MSc in chemical Engineering from the Universitat Ramon Llull (Spain), and had pursued graduate studies under the supervision of Dr. Mercedes Balcells at MIT.